-The M.S. with a Major in Administration has a unifying curriculum foundation shared among the specializations and with the M.B.A.
+The M.S. with a Major in Administration has a unifying curriculum foundation shared among the specializations.
 One additional M.S. course in Applied Research Methodology is required by all M.S. specializations.
-However, some variations exist within specializations in terms of which M.B.A. or other courses are required as part of the Foundation.
+However, some variations exist within specializations in terms of which other courses are required as part of the Foundation.
 The particular variations reflect the acknowledged specific requirements for knowledge and skills needed for effective administration and management in that particular discipline.
 Included in the M.S. in Administration Foundation courses, are a total of nine courses, of which five or 15-credits are designated as required by each discipline.

-Overview of the M.S. in Administration Foundation Credits MBA 500 Management and Administration 3 MS 505 Applied Research Methods 3 MBA 510 Legal Aspects of Administration and Management 3 MBA 520 Marketing Management in a Global Economy 3 MBA 525 Management Information Systems 3 MBA 530 Quantitative Methods for Decision Making 3 HCA 585 Health Care Policy and Analysis (Foundation for BMT students) 3 HCA 595 Ethical and Legal Aspects of Health Care Administration 3 (Foundation for BMT and HCA students) MS 560 Financial Management (Foundation for CJA students) 3
+Overview of the M.S. in Administration Foundation Credits MS 500 Management and Administration 3 MS 505 Applied Research Methods 3 MS 510 Administrative and Regulatory Law 3 MS 530 Public Institutions, Public Policy and Democracy 3 MS 560 Financial Management (Foundation for CJA students) 3 MBA 520 Marketing Management in a Global Economy 3 MBA 525 Management Information Systems 3 MBA 530 Quantitative Methods for Decision Making 3 HCA 595 Ethical and Legal Aspects of Health Care Administration 3 (Foundation HCA students)